Deborah Archer

 Deborah N. Archer is an American civil rights lawyer and law professor.
-She is the Jacob K. Javits Professor at New York University and professor of clinical law at New York University School of Law.
-She also directs the Center on Race, Inequality, and the Law and the Civil Rights Clinic at NYU School of Law.
+She is Margaret B. Hoppin Professor of Clinical Law at New York University School of Law.
+She also directs and founded the Community Equity Initiative at NYU Law and directs the Law School's Civil Rights Clinic.
 In January 2021, she was elected president of the American Civil Liberties Union, becoming the first African American to hold the position in the organization’s history.

 Early life and education

 The daughter of immigrants from Jamaica, Archer was raised in Windsor, Connecticut.
 She earned a Bachelor of Arts degree in government from Smith College in 1993 and a Juris Doctor from Yale Law School in 1996.
 At Yale, she won the Charles G. Albom Prize.

 Career

 After graduating from Yale, Archer clerked for Judge Alvin Thompson of the United States District Court for the District of Connecticut, and the following year (1997 to 1998) was a Marvin M. Karpatkin legal fellow at the ACLU.
 Archer was assistant counsel at the NAACP Legal Defense and Educational Fund from 1998 to 2000, and then an associate at the law firm Simpson Thacher & Bartlett from 2000 to 2003.

 In 2003, Archer joined the faculty of New York Law School (NYLS), where she was the first dean of diversity and inclusion and chief diversity officer, and associate dean for academic affairs and student engagement.
 She led the school’s Racial Justice Project and the Impact Center for Public Interest Law, which she co-founded.

 Since 2009, she has been on the ACLU’s board, and since 2017 has been general counsel and a member of the board’s executive committee.
 She is also a member of the boards of the New York Civil Liberties Union, the Legal Aid Society, and the National Center for Law and Economic Justice.
 In 2016 and again in 2017, Archer served as acting chair of the New York City Civilian Complaint Review Board, the body that investigates allegations of police misconduct.

 After 15 years at NYLS, Archer moved to New York University in July 2018.
 Archer is Jacob K. Javits Professor and Professor of Clinical Law, Co-Faculty Director of the Center on Race, Inequality, and the Law, and director of the Civil Rights Clinic at New York University School of Law.